Feral Cat Trap

 7. If the cat is not identified endeavour to locate the owner by door knocking / Letterbox drops in your local area.

 8. If the owner cannot be located then endeavour to rehome the cat (eg. advertise, contact Cat Haven, contact RSPCA, check your local vet).
-9. Do not relocate the cat and release in the bush or elsewhere.
+9. Do not relocate the cat and release it in the bush or elsewhere.
 Abandonment is an offence under the Animal Welfare Act.

 10. In the event, the cat needs to be destroyed then take it to your local vet for humane euthanasia.
 Do not destroy the cat yourself – as techniques such as striking, gassing, poisoning and drowning are unacceptable and may constitute an offence under the Animal Welfare Act.